-Upon taking your first steps into the public contracting arena, two things may have happened, with likely the same outcome.
-One, you may have opened the first RFP, skimmed through the twenty (or more) pages, thought to yourself “I don’t have the time for this” and then went about your normal day-to-day.
-Or two, you may have taken on those twenty pages, and then dedicated a minimum of forty hours into submitting a response that you likely lost.
+Upon taking your first steps into the public contracting arena, two (2) things may have happened, with likely the same outcome.
+One, you may have opened the first RFP, skimmed through the 20 (or more) pages, thought to yourself “I don’t have the time for this” and then went about your normal day-to-day.
+Or two, you may have taken on those 20 pages, and then dedicated a minimum of 40 hours into submitting a response that you likely lost.
 After which, you’ve decided to never “waste” the time again.

 Whether you made the choice that RFPs were or were not worth your time, one fact remains true: you have a product or service that a public entity purchases.
 Therefore, when you elect not to respond to RFPs, you leave money on the table.
-While you are the expert in your business, learning a new craft, like RFP writing, takes time and resources away from your business.
-So, why not outsource writing winning responses to RFP writing experts?
-We break down where outsourcing can benefit your business and you can decide if it is “worth” it to you.
+While you’re the expert in your business, learning a new craft like RFP writing takes time and resources away from your business.
+So, why not outsource writing winning responses to RFP-writing experts?
+We break down where outsourcing can benefit your business and you can decide if it’s “worth” it to you.

 Small businesses need to be efficient to be successful.
 No surprise there.
-What is surprising is how many businesses fail to understand the difference between being efficient and being productive.
+What’s surprising is how many businesses fail to understand the difference between being efficient and being productive.
 Efficiency focuses on quality, while productivity focuses on quantity.
-When beginning to respond to RFPs, the goal is to not respond to every RFP – that will undoubtedly consume all of your resources.
+When beginning to respond to RFPs, the goal is to not respond to every RFP — that will undoubtedly consume all of your resources.
 Alternatively, the goal is to produce a quality response while utilizing your resources (both capital and labor) in the most efficient way possible.

 When considering efficiency, it’s important that whatever you’re tracking is measurable.
 When considering RFP efficiency specifically, it’s even more important to measure the results.
 Especially in the beginning, it can be difficult to understand the language, requirements and what makes a winning response.
 And, as is true with learning any new craft, it can take hundreds of hours to master.